How to Choose the Right Meeting Cadence for Your Team

 We’ve also added a few tips and suggestions to help you determine what works best for your team, along with meeting templates to structure your calls and make them as productive as possible.

-And while we all love to catch a glimpse at someone’s pet in the background of a call, these can actually hinder employee happiness and productivity, as they can be disruptive if too many meetings take over their day.
+And while we all love to catch a glimpse at someone’s pet in the background of a call, these virtual meetings can actually hinder employee happiness and productivity, as they can be disruptive if too many meetings take over their day.

 Let’s find out.

 The right meeting cadence will be different for every company and its needs.
 Some teams will require more or less meeting frequency depending on their roles, projects, and the type of meeting.
+Now, here are a few meeting cadences and types to consider, along with templates to help you keep your meetings productive for all attendees.

 Depending on the type of meeting, the most common meeting cadences are: